• Skip to primary navigation

 • Share

-These quick and easy 5 ingredient Tomato & Ricotta Toasts are a super simple appetizer for any gathering of family and friends.
-Set out a platter of these mouthwatering crostini canapés and let everyone help themselves!
+These quick 5 ingredient Ricotta Cheese Crostini with tomato are the perfect easy appetizer for a gathering of family and friends.
+Always a total crowd pleaser, set out a platter of these mouthwatering crostini canapés and let everyone help themselves!

 When a recipe is this simple, it is worth using the best ingredients you can find.
 But even if your tomatoes aren’t peak-season ripe, the oven roasting process sweetens and intensify their flavor perfectly.